Explore this course:

 On the Company Project module, you can apply to work as part of a team on a real-world problem for an external organisation, with the option to complete a company-based dissertation.

-Accredited by the Association of MBAs and the Chartered Management Institute
+This course is accredited by the Association of MBAs (AMBA) and the Chartered Management Institute (CMI).

 - Accounting and Financial Management